mithril-components/mithril-node-harviewer/README.md

 Options
 -------
-Node more options for this version.
+No options for this version.

 Test